moptipyapps.prodsched package

 None

-Report the start of the production of a certain product at a machine.
+Report the start of the production of a certain product at a station.

 Parameters: